 Try New Nonfiction!

-If you enjoy great books, you should look at the library's list of new nonfiction titles.
-The list is on the New, Best & Fun page tabbed on top of the library catalog.
+A good nonfiction book holds your interest, informing as it entertains.
+Your library has shelves full of them.
+We keep a list of recently purchased nonfiction titles on the New, Best & Fun page tabbed on top of the library catalog.
 Here are a few of the most recent entries.

 The nonfiction shelves are always being renewed with the best of the latest releases.
 Ask your librarian where to find the subject areas that interest you.
 Or, browse the new Nonfiction list on the New, Best & Fun page.
 Check it out!